-- 63 COST: the amount required to create, produce, or obtain a property. - 64 Comment: Cost is either a fact or an estimate of fact. - 65 CREDIBLE: worthy of belief. - 66 Comment: Credible assignment results require support, by relevant evidence and logic, to the 67 degree necessary for the intended use.

-68 EXPOSURE TIME: estimated length of time that the property interest being appraised would have been 69 offered on the market prior to the hypothetical consummation of a sale at market value on the effective date of 70 the appraisal.

-71 Comment: Exposure time is a retrospective opinion based on an analysis of past events assuming a 72 competitive and open market.

-FXTRAORDINARY ASSUMPTION: an assumption, directly related to a specific assignment, as of the effective date of the assignment results, which, if found to be false, could alter the appraiser's opinions or conclusions.

-- Comment: Extraordinary assumptions presume as fact otherwise uncertain information about physical, legal, or economic characteristics of the subject property; or about conditions external to the property, such as market conditions or trends; or about the integrity of data used in an analysis. - 80 FEASIBILITY ANALYSIS: a study of the cost-benefit relationship of an economic endeavor.

-81 HYPOTHETICAL CONDITION: a condition, directly related to a specific assignment, which is contrary to 82 what is known by the appraiser to exist on the effective date of the assignment results, but is used for the 83 purpose of analysis.

-84 Comment: Hypothetical conditions are contrary to known facts about physical, legal, or 85 economic characteristics of the subject property; or about conditions external to the property, 86 such as market conditions or trends; or about the integrity of data used in an analysis.

-87 INTANGIBLE PROPERTY (INTANGIBLE ASSETS): nonphysical assets, including but not limited to 88 franchises, trademarks, patents, copyrights, goodwill, equities, securities, and contracts as distinguished from 89 physical assets such as facilities and equipment.

-90 INTENDED USE: the use or uses of an appraiser's reported appraisal or appraisal review assignment opinions 91 and conclusions, as identified by the appraiser based on communication with the client at the time of the 92 assignment.

-93 INTENDED USER: the client and any other party as identified, by name or type, as users of the appraisal or 94 appraisal review report by the appraiser on the basis of communication with the client at the time of the 95 assignment.

-JURISDICTIONAL EXCEPTION: an assignment condition established by applicable law or regulation, which precludes an appraiser from complying with a part of USPAP.

-98 MARKET VALUE: a type of value, stated as an opinion, that presumes the transfer of a property (i.e., a right 99 of ownership or a bundle of such rights), as of a certain date, under specific conditions set forth in the definition 100 of the term identified by the appraiser as applicable in an appraisal.

-101Comment: Forming an opinion of market value is the purpose of many real property appraisal102assignments, particularly when the client's intended use includes more than one intended user.103The conditions included in market value definitions establish market perspectives for104development of the opinion.
-These conditions may vary from definition to definition but105generally fall into three categories:

-- 106 1. the relationship, knowledge, and motivation of the parties (i.e., seller and buyer); - 107 2. the terms of sale (e.g., cash, cash equivalent, or other terms); and - 1083.the conditions of sale (e.g., exposure in a competitive market for a reasonable time109prior to sale). - 110 Appraisers are cautioned to identify the exact definition of market value, and its authority, 111 applicable in each appraisal completed for the purpose of market value.

-112 MASS APPRAISAL: the process of valuing a universe of properties as of a given date using standard 113 methodology, employing common data, and allowing for statistical testing.
+64 the appraisal.
+6 65 66 Comment : Exposure time is a retrospective opinion based on an analysis of past events assuming a competitive and open market.
+67 68 69 EXTRAORDINARY ASSUMPTION: an assumption, directly related to a specific assignment, as of the effective date of the assignment results, which, if found to be false, could alter the appraiser's opinions or conclusions.
+70 71 72 73 Comment : Extraordinary assumptions presume as fact otherwise uncertain information about physical, legal, or economic characteristics of the subject property; or about conditions external to the property, such as market conditions or trends; or about the integrity of data used in an analysis.
+74 FEASIBILITY ANALYSIS: a study of the cost-benefit relationship of an economic endeavor.
+75 76 77 HYPOTHETICAL CONDITION: a condition, directly related to a specific assignment, which is contrary to what is known by the appraiser to exist on the effective date of the assignment results, but is used for the purpose of analysis.
+78 79 80 Comment : Hypothetical conditions are contrary to known facts about physical, legal, or economic characteristics of the subject property; or about conditions external to the property, such as market conditions or trends; or about the integrity of data used in an analysis.
+81 82 83 INTANGIBLE PROPERTY (INTANGIBLE ASSETS): nonphysical assets, including but not limited to franchises, trademarks, patents, copyrights, goodwill, equities, securities, and contracts as distinguished from physical assets such as facilities and equipment.
+84 85 86 INTENDED USE: the use or uses of an appraiser's reported appraisal or appraisal review assignment opinions and conclusions, as identified by the appraiser based on communication with the client at the time of the assignment.
+7 87 88 89 INTENDED USER: the client and any other party as identified, by name or type, as users of the appraisal or appraisal review report by the appraiser on the basis of communication with the client at the time of the assignment.
+8 90 91 JURISDICTIONAL EXCEPTION: an assignment condition established by applicable law or regulation, which precludes an appraiser from complying with a part of USPAP.
+92 93 94 MARKET VALUE: a type of value, stated as an opinion, that presumes the transfer of a property (i.e., a right of ownership or a bundle of such rights), as of a certain date, under specific conditions set forth in the definition of the term identified by the appraiser as applicable in an appraisal.
+95 96 97 98 99 Comment : Forming an opinion of market value is the purpose of many real property appraisal assignments, particularly when the client's intended use includes more than one intended user.
+The conditions included in market value definitions establish market perspectives for development of the opinion.
+These conditions may vary from definition to definition but generally fall into three categories: 100 1. the relationship, knowledge, and motivation of the parties (i.e., seller and buyer);

+6 See Advisory Opinion 35, Reasonable Exposure Time in Real and Personal Property Opinions of Value.

+7 See Advisory Opinion 36, Identification and Disclosure of Client, Intended Use, and Intended Users.

+8 See Advisory Opinion 36, Identification and Disclosure of Client, Intended Use, and Intended Users.